 - There will be a big interest hike for conventional mortgage loan borrowers with credit scores below 700

 Credit Scores of 620 is considered very low on conventional loans.
 Borrowers may get higher interest rates and possibly pay points with such lower credit scores.

 Loan To Value Comparison On Conventional Loans Versus FHA Loans

-The minimum down payment required for conventional loans for single family residential homes is 3.0% down payment for first time home buyers.
+The minimum down payment required for conventional loans for single-family residential homes is a 3.0% down payment for first-time homebuyers.
 First time home buyers are defined as a buyer who had no ownership in a property in the past three years.
-Otherwise, it is 5% for home buyers who have owned a prior home in the past three years.
-FHA requires 3.5% down payment on home purchases.
+Otherwise, it is 5% for homebuyers who have owned a prior home in the past three years.
+FHA requires a 3.5% down payment on home purchases.